Chris Thompson, AAB: Scottish Government support for SME housebuilders

-The Scottish Government has announced a new £100 million Emergency Loan Fund for Scottish SME housebuilders with liquidity issues due to the temporary closure of the housebuilding sector.
+The Scottish Government has launched a £100 million Emergency Loan Fund for Scottish SME housebuilders with liquidity issues due to the temporary closure of the housebuilding sector.
 The fund’s aim is to safeguard jobs and protect suppliers, ensure a continued supply of homes, support post-COVID-19 economic recovery and retain diversity within the housebuilding sector.

 Eligible businesses will:

 - Have a turnover of less than £45 million

 - Build at least five homes per annum

 - Have a viable business pre-COVID-19

 - Be unable to secure funding from existing lenders or own resources

 - Be unable to secure sufficient funding from UK Government or other Scottish Government COVID-19 schemes.

 The fund offers short-term loan funding to applicants to cover three months of liquidity support to their business.

 - Loans of between £50,000 up to £1 million will be available